zaifastafa/zaifastafa/README.md

 #### 🔭 Latest releases I've contributed to

-- [shopware/platform](https://github.com/shopware/platform) ([v6.5.0.0-rc3](https://github.com/shopware/platform/releases/tag/v6.5.0.0-rc3), 1 week ago) - Shopware 6 is an open commerce platform based on Symfony Framework and Vue and supported by a worldwide community and more than 1.500 community extensions
+- [shopware/platform](https://github.com/shopware/platform) ([v6.5.0.0-rc3](https://github.com/shopware/platform/releases/tag/v6.5.0.0-rc3), 2 weeks ago) - Shopware 6 is an open commerce platform based on Symfony Framework and Vue and supported by a worldwide community and more than 1.500 community extensions

 #### 🔨 My recent Pull Requests